Cup (unit)

 The cup is a cooking measure of volume, commonly associated with cooking and serving sizes.
-In the US, it is traditionally equal to 1/2 USpt.
-Because actual drinking cups may differ greatly from the size of this unit, standard measuring cups may be used, with a metric cup being 250 millilitres.
+In the US customary system, it is equal to 1/2 USpt.
+Because actual drinking cups may differ greatly from the size of this unit, standard measuring cups may be used, with a metric cup commonly being rounded up to 240 millilitres (legal cup), but 250 ml is also used depending on the measuring scale.

 United States

 Customary cup

-In the United States, the customary cup is half of a liquid pint.
+In the United States, the customary cup is half of a US liquid pint.

 Legal cup

 The cup currently used in the United States for nutrition labelling is defined in United States law as 240 ml.

-Conversion table to US Legal cup
+Conversion table to US legal cup

-The following information is describing that how to measure US Legal Cup in different ways.
+The following information is describing that how to measure US legal cup in different ways.